RubyLearning/blog/content/post/2015/03/15/core_ruby_batch_60.md

   </h4>

   <p>
     This is course material not found in the RubyLearning Study Notes nor in the E-Book!
 Depending on participation levels, we throw a Ruby coding challenge in the mix, right for the level we are at.
-We have been known to give out a prize or two for the &#8216;best&#8217; solution.
+We have been known to give out a prize or two for the 'best' solution.
   </p>

   <h3>
-    Who&#8217;s It For?
+    Who's It For?
   </h3>

   <p>